department-of-veterans-affairs/va.gov-team/products/facilities/medical-centers/discovery/communication-audit-research-findings.md

     - Health system: Register for care
     - Health system: Operating status / Patient resources

-3. **Contact methods are often embedded within lengthy, wordy pages of dense text.** Contact information is not listed within a concise, scannable list.
-This is especially true within individual health system pages where contact information is more fragmented than on global information pages.
-Combined with the distribution of information and unclear labeling issues mentioned previously, wading through paragraphs to find a label and contact method, add more distance between a question and an answer.
+3. **Contact methods are often embedded within length pages of dense text.** Contact information is not listed within a concise, scannable list.
+This is especially true within individual health system subsections where contact information is more fragmented than on global information pages.
+Combined with the fragmented distribution of information and unclear labeling issues mentioned previously, wading through paragraphs to find a label and contact method, add more distance between a question and an answer.

 4. **Alternatives to phone communication are missing from Contact us pages**.
 Health system contact us pages do not list options like Health chat or Secure Messaging.

-5. **When and how labels and sub-labels gets implemented is inconsistent across VAMC pages**
+5. **When and how labels and sub-labels gets implemented is inconsistent across VA/VAMCs** This violates heueristic principle #4: Consistency and standards, as it requires Veterans to wonder whether different words mean the same thing.
 - Some labels may not be relevant to all locations and will list "Not available" or list the same number main number under multiple labels.
     - Bay Pines uses 888-820-0230 under the following labels: 24-hour nurse, Primary care call center, Telephone care, Make an appointment, Change your appointment, Pharmacy refill, Automated refill line.
+- The website phone number labeled "VA benefits hotline" calls itself "telephone assistance service" when dialed.
+- The website phone number labeled "Telephone care" on one page and "24-hour nurse" on another, calls itself a "Clinical Contact Center" when dialed.
-- Consider "toll free" phone numbers:
+- "toll free" phone numbers:
     - Sometimes both toll free and non-toll free numbers are offered under a single label, "352-374-6105 or 800-349-9457"
     - Sometimes options are sub-labeled, "Toll free: #, Local: #"
     - Sometimes options are sub-labeled, "Direct:"